symunona/multicam/README.md

 #### clieny.py

 Responsible for all the functional part of the process.

 ##### commands

 They can do the following things:

-- reboot: reboots the machine, restarting everything
+- `reboot`: reboots the machine, restarting everything
-- options: setting camera options to the options provided
+- `options`: setting camera options to the options provided
-- photo: takes a photo with the last provided settings
+- `photo`: takes a photo with the last provided settings
-- stream: starts broadcasting a camera stream to the network
+- `stream`: starts broadcasting a camera stream to the network
-- identify: starts blinking the led with a recognizeable pattern
+- `identify`: starts blinking the led with a recognizeable pattern
+- `ping`: responds with pong, if the script is running

+### server-cli.py

+`server-cli`: a command line interface to for reaching functions of the array

+##### commands

+`status`: prints generic system status to the
+`send`: sends a command to a specific client `broadcast`/`yell`: sends a command to every client

 ## installation